 We need to preserve state in UserConfig.
 To achieve that we should post “action” from contentviewer.ts to contentviewer.component.ts(angular) . “shared\component\contentviewer.component.ts”.

 Based on incoming “Action” we need to call api for Add or Update UserConfig.
 This api will add or update based on action clicked.
 In Angular app, Get, Insert, Update methods are already available for UserConfig under userconfig.service.ts file.
 So, just need to pass value & configName.
+In case of CustomZoom need to pass Zoom level as well.
+While retrival we will split string to get zoom value.